Some info has been automatically translated. Show original language

 When you think of Oregon, you might immediately picture waterfalls in mossy forests, cyclists zipping around compact neighborhoods, and a culinary scene where nearly everything is labeled local and artisan.
 Really, that’s not far off the mark.
 The largest cities — the main metropolis of Portland, the smaller state capital Salem, and college town Eugene in the Willamette Valley — are only minutes away from farm country and protected wilderness areas; half the state, in fact, is covered in forest.
 Once you drive across the Cascade Range, scenic highways wind through the high deserts of central and eastern Oregon, where you’ll encounter ghost towns and geological wonders such as the Painted Hills and Smith Rock.
 Head south to spot bald eagles soaring overhead in the Klamath Basin and vintners welcoming you to lesser-known wineries around old gold-rush cities.
 Everywhere in between, it seems you’ll find a wild and scenic river to paddle and a picturesque trail to hike.

-Top things to do in Oregon
+What are the top things to do in Oregon?

 Crater Lake National Park